 Originally Published: February 24, 1995 - Last Updated / Reviewed On: May 19, 2015

 What is the ideal calorie intake per day?

-The Daily Values (DVs) used on the new food labels base their nutrient intake on a 2000 calorie per day diet.
+The Daily Values (DVs) used on food labels base their nutrient intake on a 2000 calorie per day diet.
 This was a result of many long meetings with nutrition experts who concluded that 2000 calories was the average amount needed by American adults.
 Therefore, short, thin females who are not active, will have caloric needs below 2000.
-For those who are "average" size and get moderate activity, caloric needs to maintain weight should be about 1600-2400 per day.
+For those who are "average" size and get moderate activity, caloric needs to maintain weight should be about 1600 to 2400 per day.

 Instead of just worrying about a number of calories, have you tried listening to your own internal needs?
 Have you set goals related to healthy eating?
 Consider a focus on maintaining a balanced eating plan that includes a strong base in whole plant foods (fruit, vegetables and grains) and eat a moderate amount of healthy fats.
-Also don't go overboard on eating food just because it is fat-free (i.e. a whole box of "fat-free" cookies).
+Also don't go overboard on eating food just because it is fat-free (i.e., a whole box of "fat-free" cookies).
 Although fat calories are most easily converted to fat in the body, all calories from fat, carbohydrate and protein count!
-Finally, don't forget food should bring some pleasure to life and serves many needs other than energy functions.
+Finally, don't neglect what pleasure food can bring and that it serves many needs other than energy functions.

-If you would like to explore your individual caloric needs, or have other nutrition questions, Columbia students can make an appointment with the nutritionist by calling x4-2284 or logging into Open Communicator.
-You can also review many options and create your own plan using the online resources at MyPyramid.
+If you would like to explore your individual caloric needs, or have other nutrition questions, you might consider talking to your health care provider or making an appointment with a registered dietitian.
+You can also review many options and create your own plan using the online resources at MyPlate.
 Have fun determining the right balance for you and your goals.
 Remember to try new foods and new food cominbations — there are lots of healthy and tasty options.
-Eat well!
+Eat and be well!